drchrisch/napari-spofi/README.md

 finished.
 (It is possible to load an existing prediction).

 ### Polish annotation
-Predicted spots will be loaded into two new layers: 'predicted' and 'edited'.
+Predicted spots will be loaded into a new layer 'predicted'.
 The 'predicted' layer is not editable and gives an overview of the spots found.
-Check your annotation in the active tiles ('true' layer) and compare it carefully with the spots in the 'edited' layer.
+Check your annotation in the active tiles ('true' layer).
-Adjust the positions of the spots or remove any incorrect spots from the 'edited' layer.
+Adjust the positions of the spots or remove any incorrect spots from the 'true' layer.
 Extract the spots and train a new model or retrain the model.

 ## Contributing